MaxwellCohen/cheat-sheets/git/git.md

 - `git rebase --edit-todo` - edit the todo list
 - `git rebase --onto <new-branch> <branch-to-rebase-onto>` - rebase onto a new branch

+> [!IMPORTANT]
+> When pushing a rebased branch to github/gitlab/bitbucket make sure to do a force push `git push -f` or you might not see your changes